Thursday, 30 September 2021

 Insalata Caprese

 Our journey to Naples Airport, and thence by taxi to our hotel in Sorrento, was straightforward.
 We had to wear our masks on the plane except when eating and drinking.
 The plane was only about half full, which certainly speeded up the process of going through border control and collecting our cases from the baggage carousel.
+When the pilot welcomed us aboard over the speaker system, he thanked us for going on holiday because the travel industry has been struggling so much!
 We arrived at the hotel at about 10 p.m. and were served supper in our room.
 It’s on the first floor overlooking the sea, and may be the exact same room that we had on our first visit here, 5 years ago * We could hardly believe that we had finally arrived.

 * Update - by looking a photo of James standing on the balcony (on my phone from five years ago), and then me going into the hotel garden while James stood (and danced!) on the balcony of our current room, we excitedly established that it IS the same room - room 128.